Robert O. Watson, Ph.D., MPH

 Jacob (Jake) Davis

-GRADUATE STUDENT, MD/PhD Program
+GRADUATE STUDENT: TAMU MD/PhD Program

 B.S.
 University of Oklahoma, Medical Humanities Scholars BA-MD Program

 Interests: I am interested in how interplay between infectious diseases and the immune system can determine disease outcomes.
 Specifically, I am interested in how Mycobacterium tuberculosis can manipulate innate immune pathways to evade host defenses and prolong infection.
-I am studying the role of LRRK2, a large multi-functional kinase with mutations implicated in Parkinson disease, inflammatory bowel disease, and susceptibility to mycobacterial infection, in regulating pathways of innate immunity.

 Stacy Hahn